 The refractory period is the one significant difference between the sexual response cycle of males and females.
 The refractory period occurs during the male’s resolution phase.
 It is a length of time during which a male cannot become more aroused from any kind of sexual stimulation.
-This period can last from a few minutes to several days, depending on the male’s age, frequency of sexual activity, and other things.
+This period can last from a few minutes to several days, depending on the male’s age, frequency of sexual activity, and additional factors.
 Females do not experience a refractory period, and they are capable of reaching orgasm again from any point during resolution.
 Females have the potential to experience multiple orgasms, but they may not always want to.
-Good communication can decrease the likelihood of misunderstanding occurring.
+Good communication can decrease the likelihood that misunderstandings will occur.

 Paraphrased from Crooks and Baur (2002), Our Sexuality, pages 158-168; and from McAnulty and Burnette (2001), Exploring Human Sexuality, pages 108-110.

 "Sexual Response Cycle: Sexual Arousal, Orgasm, and More."
 WebMD.
 WebMD, n.d.
 Web.
 30 Oct.
 2014.